ansatzcapital/dilib/README.md

 (just `module_a.module_b.SomeClass`), but there is no natural parallel for object *instances* (without resorting to global variables).
-* **Delayed instantiation:** If you're describing a very large graph of objects, it's useful to delay instantiation such that you can create only the exact subgraph of objects required to fulfill the user's request on the container.
+* **Delayed instantiation:** If you're describing a very large graph of objects, it's useful to delay instantiation such that you create only the exact subgraph of objects required to fulfill the user's request on the container.
 It's especially important that these instantiations (which can have expensive compute or IO calls) not be done at import time.
-* **Ability to perturb with self-consistency guarantee:** Delayed instantiation also provides a guarantee of self-consistency: if two or more objects depend on a parameter, and that parameter is perturbed, you almost certainly want both objects to see only the new value.
+* **Ability to perturb with self-consistency guarantee:** Delayed instantiation also provides a guarantee of self-consistency.
+If two or more objects depend on a parameter, and that parameter is perturbed, you almost certainly want both objects to see only the new value.
 By having a linear set of steps to take--create config, perturb config, create container